synw/locallm/packages/api/README.md

 ## Usage

-Example with the Koboldcpp provider:
+Example with the Koboldcpp provider, manual template:

 ```ts
 import { Lm } from "@locallm/api";